Occupational Safety and Health Administration (OSHA), Labor.

 - Ways to minimize the burden on employers who must comply; for example, by using automated or other technological information collection and transmission techniques.

 III.
 Proposed Actions

-OSHA is requesting that OMB extend its approval of the information collection requirements contained in the Standard on the Storage and Handling of Anhydrous Ammonia (29 CFR 1910.111).
-The Agency is requesting to retain its current burden hour estimate associated with this Standard at 345 hours.
-The Agency will summarize the comments submitted in response to this notice and will include this summary in the request to OMB.
+OSHA is requesting that OMB extend its approval of the information collection requirements specified in the Anhydrous Ammonia Standard (29 CFR 1910.111).
+The Agency is requesting that it retain its previous estimate of 345 burden hours associated with this Standard.
+The Agency will summarize the comments submitted in response to this notice, and will include this summary in the request to OMB.